 You may be reluctant to exercise for fear that it'll aggravate your symptoms, but research shows that regular moderate exercise lessens pain and improves function.By Mayo Clinic Staff

-Although pain and fatigue may make exercise and daily activities difficult, it is crucial to be physically active.
+While the pain and fatigue associated with fibromyalgia may make exercise and daily activities difficult, it is crucial to be physically active.
 Research has repeatedly shown that regular aerobic exercise improves pain, function and overall quality of life.

 Appropriate exercises include low-impact aerobic activities, such as walking, swimming, biking and water aerobics.
 A physical therapist familiar with fibromyalgia can help you develop a home exercise program.
 This is especially important if you've become significantly deconditioned.
 A good goal is to work up to at least 30 minutes of aerobic exercise three times a week.